Rosa Parks: Early activism

 In her capacity as secretary, Parks began investigating the gang rape of Recy Taylor, a Black woman from Abbeville, in 1944.
 After a grand jury declined to indict the perpetrators, Parks and other civil rights activists organized "The Committee for Equal Justice for Mrs. Recy Taylor", launching "the strongest campaign for equal justice to be seen in a decade", according to The Chicago Defender.
 The campaign, which received nationwide attention, put pressure on Governor Chauncey Sparks to take steps to prosecute Taylor's assailants.
 Sparks ultimately promised to investigate the case.
 The state failed to secure indictments for the assailants after a second grand jury hearing in 1945.

-Despite this, historian Danielle L. McGuire describes the movement for justice in the Recy Taylor case as "the largest and best organized of many efforts to draw attention to the ruthless heart of the racial caste system", claiming that it "brought the building blocks of the Montgomery bus boycott together a decade earlier and kept them in place".
+Despite this, historian Danielle L. McGuire describes the movement for justice in the Recy Taylor case as "the largest and best organized of many efforts to draw attention to the ruthless heart of the racial caste system", arguing that it "brought the building blocks of the Montgomery bus boycott together a decade earlier and kept them in place".
 Parks also organized support for Jeremiah Reeves, who was accused of raping a white woman in 1952.
 Reeves was ultimately executed in 1957.

-Beginning in 1954, Parks began working as a seamstress for Clifford and Virginia Durr, a white couple.
+Beginning in 1954, Parks worked as a seamstress for Clifford and Virginia Durr, a white couple.
 Politically liberal and opposed to segregation, the Durrs became her friends.
 They encouraged, and eventually helped sponsor, Parks to attend the Highlander Folk School, an activist training center in Monteagle, Tennessee, in the summer of 1955.
 There, Parks was mentored by the veteran organizer Septima Clark.
 Parks enjoyed her time at Highlander, where Black and white people worked, cooked, and lived together as equals.
 She later remembered it as one of the rare moments in her life when she felt no racial hostility and the first time in her adult life that she could envision a "unified society", describing how "people of all races and backgrounds" interacted harmoniously.
 In August 1955, she attended a Montgomery meeting concerning the lynching of Emmett Till.
 According to Theoharis, Parks was "heartened by the attention that people managed to get to the [Till] case", since the custom was to "keep things covered up".